SQream/sqream_docs/sqream_studio_5.4.6/executing_statements_and_running_queries_from_the_editor.rst

 * **Max Rows** - By default, the Editor fetches only the first 10,000 rows.
 You can modify this number by selecting an option from the **Max Rows** dropdown list.
 Note that setting a higher number may slow down your browser if the result is very large.
 This number is limited to 100,000 results.
 To see a higher number, you can save the results in a file or a table using the :ref:`create_table_as` command.

-For more information on stopping active statements, see the :ref:`STOP_STATEMENT<stop_statement>` command.
+For more information on stopping active statements, see the :ref:`SHUTDOWN_SERVER<shutdown_server>` command.

 :ref:`Back to Executing Statements and Running Queries from the Editor<editor_top_5.4.6>`

 .. _studio_5.4.6_editor_db_tree:

 Performing Statement-Related Operations from the Database Tree
 ================
 From the Database Tree you can perform statement-related operations and show metadata (such as a number indicating the amount of rows in the table).

 The database object functions are used to perform the following: